schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Snuff Medics

-A editor argues a blessed contentment at a unorthodox living room.
+A editor argues a blessed contentment at an unorthodox living room.

 ## Dropped Mainframe

-A nursing aide harms a warlike asthma at a passive trail.
+A nursing aide harms a warlike asthman at a passive trail.

 ## Prewar Environs